 Its popularity is growing every year due to the beauty and majestic views of the Mighty Himalayas.

 The picturesque mountains, large valleys, dense forest and the high altitude region gives an opportunity to breathe fresh air and experience the beauty of these less travelled destinations.

-Also note that some people go to Do Dham yatra and some times Badrinath ji only, so this Yatra can be customized.
+Some people only go to Do Dham yatra and some times Badrinath ji only, so this Yatra can be customized.

-Today, we will start from Haridwar to Barkot via Dehradun and Mussorie with a optional stopover at the famous Kempty falls.
-Barkot is a very popular destination in Uttarkashi District, Garhwal division and is situated at an elevation of 1200.
-Night stay can be planned at Barkot for travelling Yamnotri next day which is only 50kms.
+Starting our journey, we will head to Barkot via Dehradun and Mussorie with a optional stopover at the famous Kempty falls.
+Barkot is a very popular destination in Uttarkashi District, Garhwal division and is situated at an elevation of 1200m.

-We will drive to Hanuman Chatti and will hire local jeeps to drive to Janki Chatti (it will reduce our trek upto 8kms) and then finally we will trek to Yamnotri (6kms).
-Horse ride / Hand carriage are also optional to take.
-After taking bath in Jamuna bai kund’s warm water, we will offer pooja to the Divya Shila and then we will visit/perform Darshan of pious Yamunaji.
+After taking bath in Jamuna bai kund’s warm water, we will offer pooja to the Divya Shila and will visit/perform Darshan of pious Yamunaji.

-Today we will travel to Gangotri (3048 mts) via Harsil, it has splendid views of Bhagirathi River and the Himalayas.
-Then we will return to Uttarkashi after Darshan for night stay.
+Today we will travel to Gangotri (3048 mts) via Harsil, it has splendid views of Bhagirathi River and the mighty Himalayas.
+Then we will return to Uttarkashi after Darshan for our night halt.